MOVEMENT AND IDENTIFICATION

 302 KAR 20:065.
 Sale and exhibition of Kentucky origin animals in Kentucky.

-For animals that are traveling within the state of Kentucky for exhibition, they should have an Official ID listed on a current calendar year Certificate of Veterinary Inspection (CVI).
-If you plan to attend multiple shows throughout the year, a generic destination of 'Kentucky Shows & Fairs' is acceptable for Kentucky origin animals and those CVIs will remain valid until December 31st of the current year, with the exception of Equine (see below).
+For animals that are traveling within the State of Kentucky for exhibition, they should have an Official ID listed on a current calendar year Certificate of Veterinary Inspection (CVI).
+If you plan to attend multiple shows throughout the year, a generic destination of 'Kentucky Shows & Fairs' is acceptable for Kentucky origin animals, and those CVIs will remain valid until December 31st of the current year, with the exception of Equine (see below).
 However, CVIs written with a specific destination listed or for a change of ownership are only valid for 30 days and will be void upon arrival at that destination.
 A CVI written for exhibition purposes shall be void upon change of ownership of the listed animal(s).

 Please contact your exhibitor directly for additional requirements.
-Many shows require testing for your animals, or require a specific form of identification.
+Many shows require testing for your animals or require a specific form of identification.

-If you have questions about movement for other purposes within the Commonwealth, please call our office at (502) 782-5901.
+If you have questions about movement for other purposes within the Commonwealth, please call our office at (502) 573-0282.

-To register your brand, please submit a notarized Brand Application along with a ten dollar ($10.00) check or money order payable to the Kentucky State Treasurer.
+To register your brand, please submit a notarized Brand Application along with a ten-dollar ($10.00) check or money order payable to the Kentucky State Treasurer.
 At the time of submittal, your brand is registered with our office for five (5) years.
 Prior to the brand's expiry, the Department will notify you with the proper renewal forms.
-To continue your registration for the ensuing five (5) year period, complete and return the renewal paperwork and submit a reregistration fee of five dollars ($5.00).
+To continue your registration for the ensuing five (5) year period, complete and return the renewal paperwork and submit a re-registration fee of five dollars ($5.00).

 ELECTRONIC CERTIFICATES OF VETERINARY INSPECTION

-Our office is motivated to offer four electronic certificate of veterinarian inspection (CVI) services to Kentucky Accredited Veterinarians.
+Our office is motivated to offer four electronic Certificate of Veterinarian Inspection (CVI) services to Kentucky Accredited Veterinarians.
 All electronic CVI options can be signed and submitted electronically, eliminating the need to mail a paper copy of completed electronic CVIs.
 The needs of your clients and capabilities of your clinic will help you decide which electronic CVI is the best fit for you.

 Features: